Celebrate The Milky Way - CLOSED

 - Tickets will be checked at the Observatory main gate, either electronically or physically.

 - The name on the ticket must match the name of the ticket holder.

 - This event is weather dependent and cancellations will be posted on the day of the event.

 - We cannot guarantee the weather and seeing the Milky Way is very dependent on clear conditions.

-- Though tickets have different times listed, all ticket holders can stay on the campus for the entire duration of the event.
-The times are to mitigate the formation of a long admission line.
+- All ticket holders can stay on the campus for the entire duration of the event.

 Tickets to this event can be acquired here when we post the acquisition link.